dgross881/dgross881.github.io/source/_posts/2014-04-22-a-sample-post.md

 ~~~
 {:lang="ruby"}

-   In this example dom_id allows me to easily test the Rspec features of my
+   In this example, dom_id allows me to easily test the Rspec features of my
  queue_items ability to change positions in the queue.
 I am using the support method dom_id_for
  in a within capybara block on the set_video_position method.